 Frequently Asked Questions

-- Can I bake these instead of frying?
+I order it online here. - Can I bake these instead of frying?

 Yes!
-Bake at 400°F (200°C) for 20-25 minutes, flipping halfway through, until golden and crispy. - How do I keep them from falling apart?
+Bake at 400°F (200°C) for 30 minutes, until golden and crispy. - How do I keep them from falling apart?

-No—because of the high vegetable content, the texture changes after freezing.
+No. Because of the high vegetable content, the texture changes after freezing.
 But they last up to 5 days in the fridge!

 Storage & Reheating Instructions